davin2020/banking-api/README.md

 POST
 - Create new account
 - Sends:`{"name":"Pree", "address":"The Royale", "balance":5000 }`
+- Returns message when new account is created: `{"message": "inserted new account for: Turin" }`

 PUT
 - Transfer money from one account to another